Forthcoming Book

 Proper Critical Thinking also involves:

-These strategies complement logical reasoning but cannot substitute for it.
-If your argument isn’t rigorously logical and transparent to your audience, it will fail under scrutiny—no matter how well other critical thinking principles are applied.
+These strategies complement logical evidentiary reasoning but cannot substitute for it.
+If your argument isn’t flawlessly logical, transparent, and understandable to the judge or juror, it will fail under scrutiny—no matter how well other critical thinking principles are applied.

 This book provides a foolproof system for the two most critical linchpins of persuasive, sound arguments: